gholler-sopra/hydrator-plugins/transform-plugins/docs/FieldDecoder-transform.md

-# Decoder Transform
+# Field Decoder

 Description
 -----------
-Decoder transform is used for decoding the fields of a dataset using a decoding method.
+Field Decoder is used for decoding the fields of a dataset using a decoding method.
 You can specify multiple fields to be decoded using different decoding methods.
 The available decoding methods are ``STRING_BASE64``, ``BASE64``, ``BASE32``, ``STRING_BASE32``, and ``HEX``.